I previously wrote about how ShowOCI can be used to automagically document the configuration of an OCI tenant.

 In my case this was brendankgriffin_20240712102613_standard.
 This directory contained the following files:

-This created a ZIP file name SecurityAssessmentOutput.zip with the contents of the output folder (brendankgriffin_20240712102613_standard).
-I transferred this to my local machine using the download option within the Cloud Console.
+To view these, I transferred them to my local machine using the download option within the Cloud Console.

-I could then open these to review the findings, the first file I opened was standard_cis_html_summary_report.html, which contains a summary of the findings of the assessment.
+I could then open the Zip file to review the findings, the first file I opened was standard_cis_html_summary_report.html, which contains a summary of the findings of the assessment.

 It didn’t take too much scrolling to start to see some red! βοΈ